craigsapp/nifc-digital-score-server/README.md

 accessed on the web via the following example URLs.
 The primary data server is at https://humdrum.nifc.pl, with a mirror server at https://data.nifc.humdrum.org (useful if the main server is down).
+The files in this repository can also be downloaded to use as additional mirrors of the data server.

 <dl markdown="1">